heikkkil/ssh_agent_scripts/README.md

 To just remove all hanging ssh sockets from the system's temporary file directory, call:
 `rmhangssh`

-# Functions
+# Function documentation

 ## sshs
 Start ssh-agent.

 Usage: `sshs [private_key ...]`

-private_key is the name of the file which will be appended to the default key directory path.
-By default the private key directory path is set to `$HOME/.ssh/`.
+The private_key parameters are the names of the private key files which will be appended to the default key directory path.
+By default the private key directory path is set to $HOME/.ssh/.
 The default path can be changed by editing the function's variable PKPATH value.
 The given keys will be added to the ssh-agent with ssh-add.
 Multiple private keys can be given.

 If no private key arguments were give, the ssh-agent will be started with no added keys.
 The function won't start new ssh-agent processes if there is an existing one.
+In that case a notification will be echoed to stdout.

+The existing ssh-agent is tested against the ssh-socket's existance pointed by SSH_AUTH_SOCK variable.
+Also, during startup ssh-agent is considered not to exist if the SSH_AUTH_SOCK variable is empty.
+Therefore, unsetting the SSH_AUTH_SOCK variable despite a running ssh-agent can lead to faulty behaviour.
+For future, additional test for running ssh-agent processes should be added.

 ## sshe
 End ssh-agent.

 Usage: `sshe`

-todo
+If ssh-socket pointed by SSH_AUTH_SOCK variable exists, the sshk function will be called to kill all running ssh-agents accordingly.
+Wheter ssh-agents killed or not, hangssh function will be called to check for hanging ssh-sockets with a possible prompt for their removal.
+Yet again, unsetting the SSH_AUTH_SOCK variable despite a running ssh-agent can lead the process to fall through the hanging socket check.
+For future, additional test for running ssh-agent processes should be added.

 ## sshk
 Kill all ssh-agents.

 Usage: `sshk`

-todo
+Extracts all ssh-agent processes and iterates throught them to export their pids to the SSH_AGENT_PID in order to kill them correctly.
+Succesful kill for each process will be echoed to stdout.
+However, if the number of ssh-agent processes are 0 nothing will be done and nothing will be echoed.

 ## sshkill
-Just kill regardless of the ssh-agent's existance.
+Just kill current ssh-agent regardless of it's existance.

 Usage: `sshkill`

-todo
+Simple wrapper function for the eval \`ssh-agent -k\` command.

 ## hangssh
-Check for hanging ssh sockets.
+Check for hanging ssh sockets and prompt for their removal.

 Usage: `hangssh`

-todo
+Checks for all hanging ssh sockets directories at your system's temporary file directory and informs by echoing to stdout if any were found.
+In addition to the warning message a warning message file called HANGING_SSH will be created to $HOME directory as a reminder.
+Then rmhangssh function will be called to prompt for the possible removal of the hanging ssh sockets.
+The prompt defaults to yes (remove hangning ssh sockets).
+In this case the warning message file will be removed automatically without a separate notice if no hangning ssh sockets are found remaining after their removal.

+The check counts all hanging ssh socket directories against a pattern.
+A possibly active ssh socket will remain uncounted and in case of removal, it will also remain.
+The method for removing all but the active ssh socket directories makes a temporary backup of the active socket directory and rolls it back after removing the others.
+This method didn't seem to interrup any idle connections.
+Still the function should be used with caution (don't use) if any traffic is happening via ssh at the moment.

+Also, a warning is echoed to stdout about potentially to-be-hanged ssh-agent processes will be given if number of ssh-agent processes is over one.

 ## rmhangssh
 Prompt for removing hanging ssh sockets.

 Usage: `rmhangssh`

-todo
+Basic y/n prompt for removing all hanging ssh socket directories from yout system's temporary file directory.
+The prompt defaults to yes.
+The function doesn't remove a possibly active ssh-socket.

 # TODO:
-- Fix randomly occuring [process exited with code 1] (something to do with subshells?)
+- Fix randomly occuring [process exited with code 1] on WSL2 (something to do with subshells?)
-- readme